startup-systems/mashup/README.md

 # Mashup project

-This project use Google Map API to build a site, which can show the location on Goolge Map based on the address you input.
+This project use Google Map API to build a site, which can show the direction of different place on Goolge Map.